Innovative solutions accessing to basic services

 Secure access to basic services is indispensable for people to lead independent and dignified lives.
-Our goal is to reduce existential deficits in basic services and strengthen the necessary social structures.
+Our goal is to reduce existential deficits in basic services and strengthen related social structures.
 With our international empowering people.
-Network (epN), we bring innovators and social entrepreneurs together and foster the combination of technical and entrepreneurial approaches.
-This allows us to promote the spread of suitable solutions, maintain a platform for knowledge transfer and enable networking with development collaboration organizations.
-Locally operating projects are run together with partners and implement innovative as well as proven solutions.
-Additionally, we impart the necessary knowledge to ensure that self-supporting structures can contribute to a permanent improvement in basic services.
+Network (epN), we bring innovators and social entrepreneurs together and encourage technical and entrepreneurial approaches to be combined.
+This allows us to promote the spread of suitable solutions, maintain a platform for knowledge transfer, and enable networking with development collaboration organizations.
+Locally operating projects are run together with partners and implement solutions that are both innovative and proven.
+Additionally, we provide knowledge to ensure that self-supporting structures are working toward permanent improvements in basic services.

 Overview of all Development Cooperation projects

 As a hands-on foundation, we work with partners to develop concepts and programs for accessing basic services in developing regions while strengthening the related societal structures.

 We aren’t the only ones hoping to make a contribution to sustainable societal development.
 There are many stakeholders around the world working to achieve the United Nations Sustainable Development Goals.
 We have joined a number of them in initiatives that aim to achieve the highest possible impact for society.

 The Practical Impact Alliance (PIA) from the MIT D-Lab seeks to harness the power of collaborative knowledge among leading global stakeholders to take a better, more efficient approach to fighting global poverty.
 The initiative from Boston’s Massachusetts Institute of Technology supports development work based on discovery, design, and the dissemination of knowledge.